kkoltunski/NetworkSystemDesigninLaboratory/finalProject/readme.txt

 -something more that i do not know now.
 -i think i spotted a bug in medoo
-(difference in returning result between self builded querry and the same predefined querry)
+(difference in returning result between self builded querry and the same predefined querry) -for reservations filtering i have to filter out filterVinylView to get only those vinyls that are on user rentals